-At the conclusion of an Adult EDGE course, final grade reports are mailed to each student at his/her permanent address or to the address where the billing is sent.
-In the Graduate Teacher Education program, final grade reports are mailed at the end of each term or session.
-The Office of the Registrar will not show students their grades.
+At the conclusion of an adult Aspire course, final grade reports are mailed to each student at his/her permanent address or to the address where the billing is sent.
+In the graduate teacher education program, final grade reports are mailed at the end of each term or session.
+The office of the registrar will not show students their grades.
 Grades will not be discussed or given out by phone.
 Course grade reports will indicate course completed, credit received, and grades assigned.